• Skip to main content

 Hong Kong smacked me in the face by its impressiveness.
 It’s a huge city with some of the most amazing geography of any place in the world; a mix of mountains and ocean with incredible viewpoints, beautiful city parks, and the world’s most spellbinding harbour.
 Tall skyscrapers dominate the skyline but there are also lots of parks including an aviary, botanical gardens and a zoo right in the city center.
 Above it all, you can hike around Victoria Peak and have stunning views in every direction.

-Seeing the Best of Hong Kong
+More: The Best of Hong Kong

 Vancouver, Canada